 Diana’s main concerns are poaching and illegal animal trading.

-Her work “Orphaned Home” is an ode to endangered animals.
+Her work “Orphaned Home” is an ode to endangered species.
 This photo reached the final stage of prestigious Hamdan bin Mohammed bin Rashid Al Maktoum International Photography Award (HIPA) in 2017 in the General category (black and white).

-She started Wild Talks – a series of informal meetings with photography lovers and wildlife activists about the challenges in the wild and peculiarities of photographing animals in their natural habitat.
+She founded “Wild Talks” – a series of informal meetings with photography lovers and wildlife activists about the challenges in the wild and peculiarities of photographing animals in their natural habitat.

 On September 22, 2020 Diana Rudenko presented her first multimedia installation “Catalog 404: NOT FOUND” at the Ukrainian eco project “Who, if not You?”
 (Ornament Art Space gallery, Kyiv).
 She continues to learn and experiment with various contemporary forms of visual art.

 Diana Rudenko is also a published poet and professional philologist.
 You can find a cycle of poems devoted to nature in the Poetry section.
 She works on several artistic projects and cooperates with other aspiring artists.